Being the son of a legendary WWE Hall of Famer doesn’t give you any free passes with Vince McMahon — just ask former WWE superstar Curtis Axel!

 How Curtis Axel Got His Start in Wrestling

 After accepting his father’s WWE Hall of Fame award on his behalf on March 31st, 2007, he would sign a developmental deal with WWE.
-Soon later he would be sent to Florida Championship Wrestling (FCW) in 2008, WWE’s old developmental territory.
+He would soon be sent to Florida Championship Wrestling (FCW) in 2008, WWE’s old developmental territory.

-Joe Hennig would find success in FCW winning the FCW Florida Heavyweight Championship once and FCW Florida Tag Team Championship four times alongside Gabe Tuft, Health Miller (Slater), Brett DiBiase (younger brother of Ted Jr.), and Kaval (Low-Ki).
+Joe Hennig would find success in FCW, winning the FCW Florida Heavyweight Championship once and FCW Florida Tag Team Championship four times alongside Gabe Tuft, Heath Miller (Slater), Brett DiBiase (younger brother of Ted Jr.), and Kaval (Low-Ki).

-Under the awe-inspiring name "Michael McGillicutty," Hennig took part in the second season of NXT being paired with Kofi Kingston as his pro.
+Under the name "Michael McGillicutty," Hennig took part in the second season of NXT, being paired with Kofi Kingston as his pro.
 Not long later, he would join the faction "The Nexus" and move onto the main roster as Curtis Axel.

 Axel would win his only singles WWE title, the Intercontinental Championship, on Fathers Day in 2013, making him and Mr. Perfect the only father-son duo to win the IC title in WWE history.
 This would mark Axel’s highest-reached accolade as a singles competitor within the company.

-Since, Axel has remained mostly in the tag team division, teaming with the likes of Ryback (RybAxel), Damien Sandow (The Meta Powers), Heath Slater, Adam Rose, and Bo Dallas (The Social Outcasts, Miztourage, and The B-Team).
+After that, Axel remained mostly in the tag team division, teaming with the likes of Ryback (RybAxel), Damien Sandow (The Meta Powers), Heath Slater, Adam Rose, and Bo Dallas (The Social Outcasts, Miztourage, and The B-Team).
 With The B-Team, he and Bo Dallas won and held onto the Raw Tag Team Championship for 50 days.

 Being Tested by Vince McMahon

 Ring announcer and professional wrestler Ricardo Rodriguez worked in the WWE system from 2010 until 2014.
-During his time with the company, he was a witness to a lot of happenings behind the scenes and he had many fascinating stories to share about Vince, in particular, in his highly recommended interview with RF Video in 2014:
+During his time with the company, he was a witness to a lot of happenings behind the scenes, and he had many fascinating stories to share about Vince McMahon, in particular, in his highly recommended interview with RF Video in 2014:

-Ricardo Rodriguez continued with a story on Curtis Axel (then known as Michael McGillicutty):
+Ricardo Rodriguez continued with a story about Curtis Axel (then known as Michael McGillicutty).

-“Vince likes it when you have a problem, you address it.
-He doesn’t like it when you become a little b***h.
+Ricardo Rodriguez continued, "Vince likes it when you have a problem, you address it.
+He doesn’t like it when you become a little b****.
 Vince would just do that on purpose.
 He would step on your foot just to see if you would do something."

 Did you know?
 Kofi Kingston once threatened to fight Vince McMahon.
-Of course, this was fueled by a bit of liquid courage.
+This was, of course, fueled by a bit of liquid courage.
 4-hours of drinking Jack Daniels can bring valor out of anyone!
-Still, Kofi stood up to his boss, and in the process gained his respect in the process.
+Still, Kofi stood up to his boss, and in the process, gained his respect.